 Guide to Wheelchair Ramps in Handicap Converted Vehicles

 Choosing what kind of wheelchair ramp to add to your car is a personal factor to consider.
 What kind of car do you want?
-What kind of ramp can that vehicle accommodate?
+What kind of ramp can a wheelchair van or wheelchair accessible SUV vehicle accommodate?
 What size does the ramp need to be in terms of both length and width?
 Learn more about your options so you can find the best fit for your car and your needs.

 Different Kinds of Ramps